ChengzhiCU/UWB_ML/README.md

 # UWB_ML

-## Code for paper: A probabilistic learning approach to ranging error mitigation
+## Code for paper: A probabilistic learning approach to UWB ranging error mitigation

 To run the file,